banner type: None

 1. Alter your pricing strategy

 2. In the hotel industry, pricing is everything.
-If you want to rent out real estate, you need to make it an attractive proposition for the customer.
+If you want to rent out real estate, you need to make it an attractive proposition for potential guests.
 Sure, complimentary breakfasts and apps for easy booking can help secure reservations, but to see an improvement in your overall occupancy rate you need to first consider your pricing model.

 Dynamic pricing - This type of pricing strategy involves adjusting room prices according to local market conditions and competitor hotels in your area.
-For example, if there’s a local event bringing a lot of people in town, you could charge higher rates knowing that you’ll still fill your rooms.
+For example, if there’s a local event bringing a lot of people in town, you could charge a higher average rate knowing that you’ll still fill your rooms.

 Value-added pricing - With value-added pricing, you hike up your rates due to additional services you offer that your competitors don’t.
 For example, your hotel room rate is $50 because you offer free breakfast, toiletries, and other extras that the $30 hotel room listed by your competitor doesn’t.